wanaku-ai/wanaku-demos/03-camel-assistant/README.md

 We will run Ollama to serve the embedding model.

-1. Install and run Ollama (or any other OpenAI compatible API in a host accessible from the containers)
+1. Install and run Ollama (or any other OpenAI compatible API in a host accessible from the containers).

+The specific details may vary depending on your operating system.
+On macOS, it can be launched like any other [application after you download and install it](https://ollama.com/download/mac).
+On Linux, a [SystemD service may be created](https://github.com/ollama/ollama/blob/main/docs/linux.md).
+In any case, you should be able to launch it with something as simple as:

 ```shell
 ollama serve